RiccardoZuppetti/RT2-Assignment1/README.md

 # How to Run

 Verify that you have installed ROS Noetic.
-Create a ROS Workspace and clone this ROS package inside it:
+Create a ROS Workspace and clone this ROS package inside it

 ```
 git clone -b main https://github.com/RiccardoZuppetti/RT2-Assignment1.git rt2_assignment1